hashicorp/terraform-provider-google/website/docs/r/network_services_tcp_route.html.markdown

 * `original_destination` -
   (Optional)
   If true, Router will use the destination IP and port of the original connection as the destination of the request.

+* `idle_timeout` -
+  (Optional)
+  Specifies the idle timeout for the selected route.
+The idle timeout is defined as the period in which there are no bytes sent or received on either the upstream or downstream connection.
+If not set, the default idle timeout is 30 seconds.
+If set to 0s, the timeout will be disabled.
+  A duration in seconds with up to nine fractional digits, ending with 's'.
+Example: "3.5s".

 <a name="nested_destinations"></a>The `destinations` block supports: